 - If you’re hosting a gathering, make sure all your guests have a sober ride home.

-- Always wear your seat belt.
-It’s your best defense against impaired drivers.
+- If you see an impaired driver, call 911.
+And always wear your seat belt — it’s your best defense against impaired drivers.